connornishijima/Lixie-arduino/getting-started.md

 ## Lixies don't do anything on their own.

 The Lixie display is a bit more cost effective than competitors like the NixiePipe due to it being a "naive" display.
-It has no onboard controller you can program, you'll need an external microcontroller like the Arduino or ESP8266.
+It has no onboard controller you can program, you'll need an external microcontroller like the Arduino or ESP8266 to display anything.

 ## Microcontroller

-Any AVR/Arduino or ESP8266-derivative microcontroller can be used to control Lixie displays.
+Any AVR/Arduino or ESP8266/derivative microcontroller can be used to control Lixie displays.
 There is a Lixie library available for the Arduino IDE:

 - Click: Menu  >  Sketch  >  Include Library  >  Manage Libraries
 - Search for "Lixie"